X-RAY Diffraction & Reflectometry (XRD and XRR) SERVICES

 Covalent offers both X-ray diffraction analysis and X-ray reflectometry services to determine phases and crystal structures of samples.

-X-ray diffractometry (XRD analysis) is key to determine phases and crystal structure of samples and is a foundational technique for any material development, including advanced materials and thin films.
+X-ray diffractometry (XRD analysis) is key to determine phases and crystal structure of samples.
+It is a foundational technique for any material development, including advanced materials and thin films.
 An X-ray beam strikes the sample and the light is diffracted by the crystalline pattern.
 An interference pattern is then created that is observed by a detector.
-The pattern observed is specific to each crystalline phase and for a material containing several phases, the patterns add up.
+The pattern observed is specific to each crystalline phase and for a material containing several phases—the patterns add up.
 This means observing these diffraction patterns gives a fingerprint that can, in theory, be analyzed to reverse-engineer the phases and composition of the sample.

 In X-ray reflectometry (XRR analysis), the instrument reflects a beam of X-rays on a flat surface and measures the intensity of X-rays reflected in the specular direction (reflected angle equal to incident angle).
 If the interface is not perfectly sharp and smooth, then the reflected intensity will deviate from that predicted by the law of Fresnel reflectivity.
 The deviations of the X-ray reflectometry can then be analyzed to obtain the density profile of the interface normal to the surface.
 This technique gives valuable information on a thin film’s thickness, density, roughness, and interstitial roughness.
 Although modern software helps with the interpretation of the XRD/XRR data, strong expertise is needed in many cases to make out noise from signal and to extract meaning from patterns altered by defects in the crystalline structures, or by stress.

-If you have questions about XRD or XRR testing and analysis, contact our team.on
+If you have questions about XRD or XRR testing and analysis, contact our team.

 APPLICATIONS OF XRD AND XRR: